 1. Simple Meals

 I believe in the importance of eating meals together (at least dinner) and having balanced meals.
 However, I don’t think that means you have to slave in the kitchen all day, either!
 I already mentioned how much I love having a slow cooker, because you can throw a bunch of ingredients into it and have something delicious several hours later.
 I love, love, love my Ninja 3-in-1 slow cooker (I mean, it’s non-stick, and it can act as a stove top AND oven as well.
 What more could you want?!)
-I think freezer meals are also a great idea (our easy meat lasagna and green chili chicken enchiladas are great for freezing, as well as just for simple meals) for those days when you just don’t want to cook.
-Most recipes you’ll find on Clarks Condensed are easy and family friendly, so be sure to take a look around.
-This BBQ chicken casserole and this taco lasagna recipe are both favorites at our house (if you can’t tell, I love casseroles.)
+I think freezer meals are also a great idea, our meat lasagna without ricotta cheese and green chili chicken enchiladas are great for freezing, as well as just for simple meals for those days when you just don’t want to cook.
+Most recipes you’ll find on Clarks Condensed are easy and family-friendly, so be sure to take a look around.

 2. Involve Children